 - Cut storage costs: The ability to archive before you migrate reduces the amount of expensive storage and backups in the new environment you need to buy.

 - Cut ongoing costs: Once you’ve migrated data to the new environment, you need to ensure the new storage isn’t cluttered with cold data.
-The ability to continue archiving after you migrate reduces the amount of expensive storage and backups you need to add as data grows in the new environment.
+The ability to continue archiving after you migrate reduces the amount of expensive data storage and data backups you need to add as data grows in the new environment.

 What to look for in a migration solution